 Astellas conducts clinical trials to assess the efficacy and safety of new drug candidates in patients under the Declaration of Helsinki, Good Clinical Practice (GCP) and all relevant laws and regulations with full consideration to protecting human rights and the privacy and confidentiality of clinical trial subjects’ personal information.
 Clinical study protocols developed by Astellas are evaluated and approved for ethical acceptability and scientific validity by internal and external evaluation committees.

-In addition, we manage trial data appropriately to protect the privacy and confidentiality of the personal information of clinical trial subjects.
+In addition, we protect the privacy and confidentiality of the personal information of clinical trial subjects by managing trial data appropriately.
 Periodic assessments are also made to check that any outsourced clinical trials are conducted in accordance with the same standards.

 Disclosure of Information on Clinical Trials and Trial Results

-Specifically, Astellas provides patient-level data that have been anonymized in accordance with applicable laws and regulations through an external website*1 to those scientists and healthcare professionals requesting it.
-Doctors and the public can confirm summaries of clinical trial findings via the website for clinical trial data disclosure.
-This website also gives patients access to plain language summaries of study results prepared for non-experts*2.
+Astellas registers clinical trials, posts clinical trial information, and discloses clinical trial results.
+Astellas provides patient-level data that have been anonymized in accordance with applicable laws and regulations through an external website*2 to those scientists and healthcare professionals requesting it in the case that review panel consisting of third party experts evaluates and approves the request based on scientific usefulness and scientist eligibility.
+In addition to disclosing summaries of clinical trial findings from phase 1-4 interventional studies after the approval or discontinuation of the study so that healthcare professionals and the public can confirm them via the website, this website also gives patients access to plain language summaries of study results prepared for non-experts*3.